-When enabled, this field activates the onboard infrared feature and sets the second serial UART to support the infrared module connector on the motherboard.
+When enabled, this field activates the onboard standard infrared feature and sets the second serial UART to support the infrared module connector on the motherboard.
 If your system already has a second serial port connected to the onboard COM2 connector, it will no longer work if you enable the infrared feature.
-See IrDA-Compliant Infrared Module Connector in 3.8 External Connectors.
+See Standard and Consumer Infrared Module Connector in 3.8 External Connectors.
 Configuration options: [Disabled] [Enabled]